Doug Peacock: Biography

 Doug Peacock, the son of seasoned naturalists and birders Marion E. and Kathryn L. Peacock, was born in Alma, Michigan where he grew up in the woods, swamps, and trout streams of northern Michigan.
 He attended the University of Michigan where he brought Martin Luther King Jr. to campus and earned a degree in geology.
 Doug then served two tours in the Vietnam War as a Green Beret combat medic; he was awarded the Soldier's Medal, the Vietnamese Cross of Gallantry, and the Bronze Star.

 Upon returning home from war, Doug felt disillusioned with human society and sought solace in the beauty of the wilderness.
 Although he had little scientific background, his passion for and firsthand experience with bears soon brought him recognition as an expert in grizzly behavior.
 Peacock wrote Grizzly Years: In Search of the American Wilderness in the 70s and 80s.
 He was a close friend of author Edward Abbey, and served as the model for the character George Hayduke in Abbey's novel The Monkey Wrench Gang.

 Peacock's 2005 book, Walking it Off: A Veteran's Chronicle of War And Wilderness, continues his memoirs, in the wake of Ed Abbey's death.
 He ventured into the southwest deserts to walk off the scars left by his friend's death.
 In the process, he revisited Vietnam in flashbacks, remembering the cantankerous friendship with Abbey, and almost died in his journey to recover from "this terminal disease called life" in Nepal with his friends Alan Burgess and Dennis Sizemore.

-Peacock is also friend of American author Rick Bass.
-In Bass's book The Lost Grizzlies: A Search for Survivors in the Wilderness of Colorado Peacock is a key element in the search for evidence that there are still grizzlies in the San Juan Mountains.

 Peacock was a 2007 Guggenheim fellow, and currently lives in Montana with his wife Andrea, author of Libby, Montana: Asbestos and the Deadly Silence of an American Corporation.
 Peacock speaks in schools about wilderness, conservation, and the need to preserve our wilderness.
-Doug is the chairman of the board of trustees for Round River Conservation Studies.